swift-nest/clutch/README.md

 When you invoke the script, clutch runs it after ensuring its nest package peer (`Nest/Sources/peer/peer.swift`) is created, updated, and/or built.
-A nest package has a nest target (with the nest name) for common code and dependencies.
+A nest package has a nest library (with the nest name) for common code and dependencies.

 <details><summary>